Joseph Haydn Biography (BBC)

 Haydn spent much of his career as a court musician for the wealthy Esterházy family at their remote estate.
 Until the later part of his life, this isolated him from other composers and trends in music so that he was, as he put it, "forced to become original".
 Yet his music circulated widely and for much of his career he was the most celebrated composer in Europe.

-Joseph Haydn, a friend and mentor of Mozart, and teacher of Beethoven, was the older brother of composer Michael Haydn.
+He was a friend and mentor of Mozart, a teacher of Beethoven, and the older brother of composer Michael Haydn.

 Kate Moore and the BBC Concert Orchestra play the Allegro from Haydn's Trumpet Concerto live on In Tune

 - Haydn: String Quartet in G, Op 77 No.1https://ichef.bbci.co.uk/images/ic/240x135/p01bqkby.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p01bqkby.jpg2016-05-14T12:58:00.000ZCaroline Gill compares recordings of Haydn's String Quartet in G, Op.77 No.1.http://www.bbc.co.uk/music/audiovideo/popular/p03v441z